quietsy/advanced-configurations/docs/vps-firehol.md

 ```
 0 1 * * * /home/user/firehol/firehol.sh
-@reboot sleep 20 && /home/user/firehol/firehol.sh
+@reboot sleep 120 && /home/user/firehol/firehol.sh
 ```

 Verify that it runs on reboot and daily.
+There's a 2 minute delay before it applies after reboots, to give you enough time to fix a lockout.